johnduckmanton/pollr/README.md

 ## ASP.NET Core REST API Component

-This project is an implementation of the REST API using ASP.NET Core Web Api.
+This project is an implementation of the REST API using ASP.NET Core 2.1 Web Api.
-The application directory structure is as follows:

-**Diag:**

-- `GET /api/diag/info` - Get system information for the Rest Api server

 ### Swagger/OpenAPI Definition

-There is a [Swagger definition file for the API] and Swagger UI is also available, just use `/api-docs` as the URL, e.g. **http://localhost:5000/api-docs/**
+There is a [Swagger definition file for the API] and Swagger UI is also available, just use `/swagger` as the URL, e.g. **http://localhost:5000/swagger/**

 ### Building the application